+The advice and guidance in response to COVID-19 continues to evolve as we learn more about the virus and continue our recovery.
 As ever my team and I are here to help in any way we can, however, please remember that we are not able to offer medical advice.
-I have also produced the leaflet below which contains useful and advice on what to do.
-This is attached below and can be opened by clicking here

 If you have any concerns about your own health or symptoms, you should call 111.

 Below are some Frequently Asked Questions (FAQs) which may also assist.

 The following symptoms may develop in the 14 days after exposure to someone who has COVID-19 infection: